-- A unique identificator.
-It can be a number, a string an alphanumeric string...
+- A unique identifier (ID): could be a number, a string, or an alphanumeric string.
 It must be unique for every product.

 - Link to the product’s page.

-The easiest way is the plain text file, where each line is a product.
-The first line must specify the name of the fields, and each field must be separated by either a tab or a pip (
+A plain text file is the easiest to use, where each line represents a product.
+The first line must specify the field’s name, and each field must be separated by:

 title|link|description|id|price|image link|product type